Interstate 40 in North Carolina: Related routes

 There are five auxiliary routes and three former business routes for I-40 in the state.

-I-140 is a spur route in Wilmington that bypasses US 17 and forms a partial loop in the city.
+I-140 is a spur route in Wilmington forming the partial loop and running parallel with US 17.

 I-240 loops around downtown Asheville and the districts in the city.

-I-440 serves as much of the inner loop in Raleigh.
+I-440 is most of the inner loop in Raleigh.

-I-540 serves as an outer loop in the Raleigh area, also bypassing the suburbs.
+I-540 is the outer loop around the Raleigh, adjacent to the nearby suburbs.

-I-840 serves as part of the north portion of the Greensboro Urban Loop.
+I-840 is the north stretch of the Greensboro Urban Loop.

-I-40 Bus. used a freeway grade, going through the center of Downtown Winston-Salem, with the route since becoming The Salem Parkway.
-In 2008, I-40 Bus. was briefly designated going south of central Greensboro when I-40 was rerouted onto the southern part of the Greensboro Urban Loop, which was then recently completed, and diverted traffic away onto the edges the city limits.
-I-40 was eventually rerouted back in going through most of the city that same year after local controversy.
+I-40 Bus. used a freeway grade, going through the center of Downtown Winston-Salem, with the route since transitioned into The Salem Parkway.
+In 2008, I-40 Bus. was briefly designated in traversing south of Downtown Greensboro, when I-40 was rerouted onto the southern stretch of the Greensboro Urban Loop, which was then recently completed, diverting traffic mostly south of the entire city.
+I-40 was eventually rerouted back in going in its previous routing, during the same year, after notable complexities.